 A guide to making liposomal Vitamin C with an ultrasonic cleaner.

-I should start by saying the subject of liposomal vitamin C is relatively new to me and I would not even begin to discuss the science behind the process or it’s benefits in any kind of detail.
+I should start by saying the subject of liposomal vitamin C (concentrated Vitamin C) is relatively new to me and I would not begin to discuss the scientific theory behind the process or any possible health benefits.

-In the last couple of years, there has been a steady increase in sales of Ultrasonic Cleaners to customers who are using the machines to make encapsulated vitamin C. I thought it was worth adding some technical information on the ultrasonic cleaners used in this specialist process.
+In the last couple of years, and especially since the start of the Coronavirus (Covid 19) pandemic, there has been a steady increase in sales of Ultrasonic Cleaners to customers who are using the machines to make encapsulated vitamin C. Therefore I thought it was worth adding some technical information on the ultrasonic cleaners used in this specialist process.

 From conversations with our customers, it seems there are two elements that are vital to the process of making liposomal vitamin C. The first is temperature control and secondly is the timer that controls the length of time the machine is activated.
 Secondary functions such as degassing mentioned at: http://qualityliposomalc.com/process/index.html and I’ll explain this shortly.

 As the temperature control is crucial it would be best to buy an Ultrasonic Cleaner that has a digital readout and control.
 This is simply because the digital display shows two sets of information: